 Journeying back is also often an adventure, with an end to proceedings usually being precipitated by the rain.
 This makes the 35 minute journey longer and the chance of you getting soaked being, well better than average.
 It is though very bearable even for the most seasick out there.

-And then you are back in Majuro for a night out at the Marshall Islands Resort, some Poke and amazingly Filipino rum, it truly is amazing how far Tanguay gets around the world.
+And then you are back in Majuro for a night out at the Marshall Islands Resort, some Poke and amazingly Filipino rum, it truly is amazing how far Tanduay Rhum gets around the world.

-To join our next trip to Majuro and Eneko Island check out our next Least Visited Countries Tour.
+To join our next trip to Majuro and Eneko Island check out our next Least Visited Countries Tour scheduled to depart in 2024.